History of alcoholic beverages: The Thirteen Colonies

 Alcoholic beverages played an important role in the Thirteen Colonies from their early days.
 For example, the Mayflower shipped more beer than water when it departed for the New World in 1620.
 While this may seem strange viewed from the modern context, note that drinking wine and beer at that time was safer than drinking water – which was usually taken from sources also used to dispose of sewage and garbage.
-Experience showed that it was safer to drink alcohol than the typically polluted water in Europe.
 Alcohol was also an effective analgesic, provided energy necessary for hard work, and generally enhanced the quality of life.

 For hundreds of years the English ancestors of the colonists had consumed beer and ale.
 Both in England and in the New World, people of both sexes and all ages typically drank beer with their meals.
 Because importing a continuing supply of beer was expensive, the early settlers brewed their own.
 However, it was difficult to make the beer they were accustomed to because wild yeasts caused problems in fermentation and resulted in a bitter, unappetizing brew.
 Although wild hops grew in New England, hop seeds were ordered from England in order to cultivate an adequate supply for traditional beer.
 In the meantime, the colonists improvised a beer made from red and black spruce twigs boiled in water, as well as a ginger beer.

 Beer was designated X, XX, or XXX according to its alcohol content.
 The colonists also learned to make a wide variety of wine from fruits.
 They additionally made wine from such products as flowers, herbs, and even oak leaves.
 Early on, French vine-growers were brought to the New World to teach settlers how to cultivate grapes.

 Colonists adhered to the traditional belief that distilled spirits were aqua vitae, or water of life.
 However, rum was not commonly available until after 1650, when it was imported from the Caribbean.
 The cost of rum dropped after the colonists began importing molasses and cane sugar directly and distilled their own rum.
 By 1657, a rum distillery was operating in Boston.
 It was highly successful and within a generation the production of rum became colonial New England's largest and most prosperous industry.

 Almost every important town from Massachusetts to the Carolinas had a rum distillery to meet the local demand, which had increased dramatically.
 Rum was often enjoyed in mixed drinks, including flip.
 This was a popular winter beverage made of rum and beer sweetened with sugar and warmed by plunging a red-hot fireplace poker into the serving mug.

 Alcohol was viewed positively while its excessive use was condemned.
 Increase Mather (d.
 1723) expressed the common view in a sermon against drunkenness: "Drink is in itself a good creature of God, and to be received with thankfulness, but the abuse of drink is from Satan; the wine is from God, but the drunkard is from the Devil."